gladsome11/Walmart-Sales-Analysis/README.md

 ## Installation

-To run the analysis locally, ensure you have Python installed along with the following packages:
+To run the analysis locally, ensure you have microsoft excel and Python installed along with the following packages:
 - pandas
 - matplotlib
 - seaborn